Financial Accounting

 The lectures will consist of theory lecturs and case lectures.

 In addition, it will be arranged 5 rounds of casework in groups, 1 mandatory hand-in and Q&A service.
-These activities are served by student assistants.
+These activities are mainly served by student assistants.

 Except for prerecorded lectures, the lectures and other activities will be held physical and will not be streamed or recorded.